Parents and Students Useful InformationUseful Links to the RMS for Students and Parents

 Do I know how to stop the car correctly?

-Does the car roll back when trying to move off?
+Is the car rolling back when trying to move off?

 How do I do a hill start?